jgiaccai/github-without-command-line/creating-using-web.md

 ---

 We then land at the following form.
-Please fill it out and set **Initialize this repository with a README** and choose a license.
-If you don't find a suitable license, we will show later how you can add your own.
+Please fill it out and set **Initialize this repository with a README**.
+Leave "Choose a License" as "None".
+We will address this in the next section on [choosing a license](choosing_a_license.md).

 ```{image} /img/creating-using-web/form.png
 :width: 600px